Improving the AfriCultuReS seasonal forecast for Africa

 Universal and inclusive access to geospatial information for increased production and productivity in agriculture and water

-however the sustainable increase of production and productivity in agriculture and water with the help of digitalisation has not reached scale yet.
+There is a lot of attention for digitalisation for rural development (see for example the IT4D publication), however the sustainable increase of production and productivity in agriculture and water with the help of digitalisation has not reached scale yet.
 The current wisdom is that this is most likely, because most farmers in developing countries are smallholders, notoriously difficult to reach.
 Is this true?
 We’ll have a look.

-, going back to the title of this blog.
+But first a few starting remarks, going back to the title of this blog.
 Universal and inclusive access to geospatial information does not necessarily mean that this information is free.
 Inclusive is added, because people should be empowered to act on the information they get.
 Paradoxically, this strengthens the case for free, or at least affordable, information provision.

 Returning to the subject: what makes the concept of digitalisation so attractive?
 There is a history of creating an enabling environment for digitalisation: